Baltimore Jewish Times: History

 Buerger died in 1996, and the paper was taken over by his son Andrew.
 In 1998 Andrew Buerger sold off the Florida newspapers, and in 2000 he sold the Detroit and Atlanta papers to Jewish Renaissance Media.

 Phil Jacobs, a Baltimore native and former Jewish Times reporter who had been serving as editor of the Detroit paper, was named Executive Editor of the Baltimore Jewish Times in 1997.
 During his tenure, the paper published a series of investigative reports on child molestation by members of the rabbinate, and revealed that he had been molested himself as a child.
 The series won critical acclaim, but also outrage from some members of the Orthodox community, who disputed some of the accusations made.
 Jacobs' experience writing the series and living through the controversy it raised in his community was chronicled in Standing Silent, a 2010 documentary film by director Scott Rosenfelt (producer of Mystic Pizza and Home Alone, among others).

-In 2006 the paper won the 2005 Simon Rockower Awards for Excellence in News Reporting and Writing about Scientific and Technological Innovation Out of Israel from the American Jewish Press Association.

 Jacobs left the Baltimore Jewish Times in June 2011 to become editor of Washington Jewish Week.
 Andrew Buerger then became editor and publisher, and runs the publication's former parent company, Alter Communications, which also produces Baltimore STYLE magazine and a number of custom publications.

 In 2011, the Baltimore Jewish Times underwent a major redesign and became more magazine-like, with coated glossy stock, a smaller page size and more color photography and graphics.
 In 2012, the publication was sold at bankruptcy auction and purchased by Route 95 Publications LLC, owner of the Washington Jewish Week.

+Awards

+In 2006 the Baltimore Jewish Times won a 2005 Simon Rockower Award for Excellence in News Reporting and Writing about Scientific and Technological Innovation Out of Israel from the American Jewish Press Association.
+The paper won six Simon Rockower Awards in 2020, one in 2021, and another two in 2022.
+In 2023, the American Jewish Press Association awarded the Baltimore Jewish Times one Rockower Award.